-Before joining Randy Klezmer that year to form the firm that bears their names, Maudlin had practiced for seven years in a large, defense-oriented firm in Indianapolis.
-Much of his work there focused on representing employers and insurance companies in workers comp claims, and he and Klezmer were opposing counsel on many of them.
+Prior to joining Randy Klezmer to form the firm that bears their names, Maudlin had practiced for seven years in a large, defense-oriented firm in Indianapolis.
+Much of his work there focused on representing employers and insurance companies in workers compensation claims, and he and Klezmer were opposing counsel on many of them.

 He’s also had cases that have made law following appellate review in the state trial court.
 One of these, Indiana State Police v.
 Wiessing, involved a police officer who shot and killed a motorist during a traffic-stop altercation and suffered post-traumatic stress disorder leading to suicide six years later.
 Maudlin successfully argued that the man’s children deserved compensation because their father was not receiving the treatment for his condition that he should have gotten.

 Maudlin’s devotion to helping those in need extends to the New Harmony community where civic duty has a proud tradition.
 He served as New Harmony’s town attorney for 10 years and now is heavily involved with the Working Men’s Institute, which continues to provide educational and cultural services some 180 years after its founding.
 “The thing I liked about New Harmony was that people really looked at figuring out what’s the best way for people to live together in a peaceful way,” he says.

 He’s proud to be carrying on the tradition.

 “I went to law school with the idea of being helpful for individuals if I could.” —Nathan Maudlin